An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Numerical Experiments

-\textbf{(b) Comparison on Example \ref{EX2}.} To observe the influence of the correlation parameter $\rho$ on eight methods, we set $p=1000, s=0.1p$ but choose $\rho\in\{0,1/3, 1/2, \sqrt{2}/2\}$.
-Figure \ref{fig3} shows the average $\ell(\bz)$ gotten by eight methods for a wide range of the ratio $n/p\in\{0.1,0.2,\cdots,0.9\}$.
-Apparently, at four different value of $\rho$, \FNSLR\ always performs stably best results.
+\textbf{(b) Comparison on Example \ref{EX2}.} To observe the influence of the correlation parameter $\rho$ on eight methods, we set $p=1000, s=0.1p$ but choose $\rho\in\{0,1/3, 1/2\}$.
+Fig. \ref{fig3} shows the average $\ell(\bz)$ gotten by eight methods for a wide range of the ratio $n/p\in\{0.1,0.2,\ldots,0.9\}$.
+Apparently, at three different values of $\rho$, \NSLR\ always performs stably best results.
 Moreover, the trends in these eight methods perform generally consistent, which indicates the correlation parameter has little influence on these methods.
 Therefore, we further fix $\rho= 1/2$ and observe the performance of eight methods under higher dimensions.